Influenza information for health professionals

 In South Australia, influenza is most common in the winter months.

 Influenza causes a spectrum of illness from asymptomatic infection to fatal pneumonia (primary viral or secondary bacterial).
-Severe disease is more common in pregnancy, people aged over 65 years and in people with underlying chronic disease.
+Severe disease is more common for the following groups:

 Doctors should consider influenza in anyone with: